netliferesearch/hdir-frontend/README.md

   - The objects in the array has the props: `value`, `label` and `checked` (this is a boolean).
   - The value should be url encoded.
   - The JSON string (data-options) decides which checkbox is currently filtering, not the URL.

+- `#product-search`
+  - Typically placed on product front pages and chapter pages.
+  - Works indenpendently as long as it has its attributes.
+  - `data-label` (string) label element for search field
+  - `data-content-id` (string) which content should the search be performed in
+  - `data-collapsed` (bool) Should be collapsed per default, when in chapter pages
+  - `data-malgruppe` (string) filter results by malgruppe attribute
+  - `data-flatTree` (string) JSON array of content structure
+  - `data-endpoint` (string) URL to search endpoint

+- `#list-search`
+  - For searching on list pages
+  - Works indenpendently as long as it has its attributes.
+  - `data-label` (string) label element for search field
+  - `data-content-id` (string) which content should the search be performed in
+  - `data-collapsed` (bool) Should be collapsed per default, when in chapter pages
+  - `data-malgruppe` (string) filter results by malgruppe attribute
+  - `data-flatTree` (string) JSON array of content structure
+  - `data-tema` (string) filter by theme
+  - `data-type` (string) filter by type

 ## Handoff to Enonic